Exergist/BigKNOBv2/README.md

 ## Notes
  * My BigKNOBv2 was custom-made and ordered through [Etsy](https://www.etsy.com/shop/LeafCutterLabs?ref=simple-shop-header-name&listing_id=955302431).
- * My BigKNOBv2 uses the dented encoder, and the "modified" keymap was optimized around it (YMMV).
+ * The "modified" keymap was optimized for use with the BigKNOBv2 dented encoder.
- * BigKNOBv2 has key switches with RGB backlighting (as opposed to RGB underglow for the whole device).

 ## Acknowledgements